solangegueiros/brz-token-bridge/docs/Bridge.md

 Returns: bool - true if it is sucessful

-Requires:
+Requirements:
-- receiver is not a zero address
+- receiver is not a zero address.
-- amount > 0
+- amount greater than zero.
-- sender is not ""
+- sender is not an empty string.
-- fromBlockchain exists
+- fromBlockchain exists.
-- blockHash is not null / empty
+- blockHash is not null hash.
-- transactionHash is not null / empty
+- transactionHash is not hash.

 Actions:
 - processTransaction: